A Campaign to Make Eugene and Springfield

 Cities of Kindness

-The purpose of this campaign is for all citizens of Eugene-Springfield to benefit from greater kindness, at a personal and community level.
-We are trying to create a culture of kindness.
-Our goals are to give greater visibility to the many acts of kindness that are already taking place in Eugene-Springfield, encourage more acts of kindness (especially people volunteering for non-profits for the first time), engage in more conversations about kindness, listen to what kindness means to all segments of our communities, record 100,000 acts of kindness in 2019, and celebrate our kindness accomplishments in Nov 2019.
+The purpose of this campaign is for all citizens of Eugene-Springfield to benefit from greater kindness — at home, at work and as part of our community.
+We are trying to create a culture of kindness by giving greater visibility to the many acts of kindness that are already taking place in Eugene-Springfield, encouraging more acts of kindness (especially people volunteering for non-profits for the first time), engaging in more conversations about kindness, listening to what kindness means to all segments of our communities, recording a million acts of kindness, and celebrating our kindness accomplishments in November 2019.
 We are working with schools, faith-based organizations, businesses, neighborhood associations, non-profits, and governmental agencies to share and increase their kindness stories and accomplishments.
-By spring we will have distributed over 300 signs and are ordering another 100.

 The Eugene-Springfield Cities of Kindness Month: November, 2019